An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: Analyzing the Orthogonal Subspaces System

 \end{lemma}

 To apply Lemma \ref{lemma: eigen of matrix product} to $(M^k)^T M^k$, we need to show that the middle matrix in the decomposition is symmetric positive definite.
-Clearly, the matrix is symmetric, we only need to show that all of its eigenvalues are positive.
+Clearly, the matrix is symmetric.
+We only need to show that all of its eigenvalues are positive.
 Take the following notation,

 Notice that the four blocks of $U^k$ are all square and diagonal, so $U^k$ is square and symmetric.
-For the remaining of this section, we omit the superscript $k$ for simplicity.
+For the sake of simplicity, in the remainder of this section, we omit the superscript $k$.
 Let equate the characteristic polynomial of $U^k$ to zero.
-We can get all the eigenvalues of $U^k$ by solving the equations
+We can get all the eigenvalues of $U^k$ as

 for $i=1,\dots,n$, where $\ell_i$ is the $i^{\rm th}$ diagonal element of $\mathcal{L}$.
 If the smallest eigenvalue is positive, then $U^k$ is symmetric positive definite.
 The smallest eigenvalue denoted as $\iota_{\min}$, can be bounded as follows